- December 24, 2012

 One 2008 that did fit Asimov’s notion of genuine Mosel Kabinett was the Brauneberger Juffer Sonnenuhr from Fritz Haag, “which showed gorgeous precision and balance.”
 His other “favorite Mosel producer” is Joh.
 Jos.
 Prüm, but nonetheless, the panel rejected the two Kabinetts from this venerable Middle Mosel estate.
 This didn’t surprise him particularly as Joh.
 Jos.
 Prüm’s Rieslings generally need bottle-aging owing to the sulfury smell of “just-struck matches”—though this seems to be more reductive, sponti (meaning spontaneously fermented) aromas than merely elemental sulfur and less problematic in recent vintages.
 Additional 2008 Kabinett Rieslings that he found very good were Eitelsbacher Karthäuserhofberg from Karthäuserhof and Kanzemer Altenberg from von Othegraven, in the Ruwer and Saar valleys, respectively.
 The wine panel’s top ten also included Willi Schaefer, Selbach-Oster, and Geltz-Zilliken, all three first-rate producers.

 Some of the many other 2008 Mosel Kabinetts that didn’t appear in the panel tasting but deserve mention include Enkircher Ellergrub from Weiser-Künstler, Ürziger Würzgarten from Jos.
 Christoffel jr. (not to be confused with the better-known Joh.
 Jos.
 Christoffel Erben, also in Ürzig, and leased to Mönchhof since 2001), and Scharzhofberger from Egon Müller, even if, over the years, some skeptics feel that the real quality at this renowned Saar estate starts at Spätlese.
 In addition, a couple of the top Saar producers—even those who make some alcoholically delicate Rieslings (Loch/Weinhof Herrenberg, Peter Lauer)—no longer use the designation Kabinett (about which, more later).
 It’s worth noting, as well, that Joh.
 Jos.
 Prüm and Egon Müller focus, almost entirely, on making fruity to nobly sweet wines and almost always render more than one bottling of Kabinett.
-Weiser-Künstler, on the other hand, produces not only very good sweet wines but also dry ones, including a light, zesty Riesling Kabinett trocken from the relatively unknown Trabener Gaispfad (see photograph).
+Weiser-Künstler, however, produces not only very good sweet wines but also dry ones, including a light, zesty Riesling Kabinett trocken from the relatively unknown Trabener Gaispfad (see photograph).

 Today, most Riesling Kabinetts are actually declassified Spätlese and—more often than not—Auslese wines, because there is no maximum Oechsle limit for each predicate.
 Even so, the best producers look at the type of fruit and not just the must weight in deciding among Kabinett, Spätlese, and Auslese.
 Nonetheless, these riper Kabinetts have impressed many wine journalists and drinkers alike.
 Yet many of them have begun to long for the light-bodied wines of the past.